myersm0/CorticalSurfaces.jl/README.md

 # CorticalSurfaces
 In working with spatial coordinates and related information in surface-space analysis of the cerebral cortex, opportunities for error can arise from the variety of ways in which you may need to index into that spatial information.
 For example, usually functional data in a CIFTI file will omit the medial wall vertices; but when reconciling that data with spatial information from a GIFTI file, you need to do the math and book-keeping of mapping the set of medial wall-exclusive vertices to the other set of -inclusive vertices or vice versa.
 Another case is when you have some data indexed per-hemisphere but other data is indexed whole-brain.
 Or you may face both obstacles at the same time.
 If you get it wrong, you may never know it.

 This package provides an interface for improving safety and readability of managing such operations and for encapsulating spatial properties pertaining to a surface representation(s) of the cortex, including arbitrary user-supplied data such as distance matrices and adjacency info.
-It was designed with CIFTI/GIFTI files in mind and the so-called fs_LR 32k coordinate space, though it could work in other contexts too.
+It was designed with CIFTI/GIFTI files in mind and the so-called fsLR 32k coordinate space, though it should work in any context where the same basic ideas apply.

-This package supplies the backbone for a set of algorithms for operating on [parcels](https://github.com/myersm0/Myers-Labonte_parcellation) on the cortical surface, [CorticalParcels.jl](https://github.com/myersm0/CorticalParcels.jl).
+This package supplies the backbone for a set of algorithms for operating on parcels on the cortical surface, [CorticalParcels.jl](https://github.com/myersm0/CorticalParcels.jl).

-An additional goal, not yet implemented, is to provide some GLMakie recipes for 3d visualization of brain surfaces, inspired by [Connectome Workbench](https://humanconnectome.org/software/connectome-workbench)'s wb_view but with a programmatic interface and the ability to add arbitrary graphical elements (such as text annotations).

 ## Performance and efficiency
 The implementation priorities are, in order: